fractal6/doc/docs/index.en.md

 Finally, Fractale is a free and open-source project licensed under AGPLv3.
 Our repository is available and open to contribution on Github: [https://github.com/fractal6](https://github.com/fractal6).

-[^1]: But note that we do not pretend to conform to any of this solution and rather aims to be adaptable to a plurality of organizational approaches.
+[^1]: But note that we do not pretend to conform to any of this solution and rather aims to be adaptable to a plurality of organisational approaches.